Bojangles (restaurant): History

 On January 28, 2019, Bojangles was acquired by The Jordan Company and Durational Capital Management (making it a privately held company) with Bojangles shareholders receiving $16.10 a share after their approval on January 14, 2019.

 In December 2019, Bojangles and Love's Travel Stops & Country Stores came to an agreement to add 40 Bojangles locations at Love's Travel Stops in Illinois, Oklahoma, Arkansas and Mississippi – all new states for Bojangles (except Mississippi) – over the following ten years.

 On August 3, 2020, the company released a statement saying that it was dropping the apostrophe from its name.
 On the same day, Bojangles released a video announcing a partnership with Dale Earnhardt Jr., the first celebrity to say the words, "It's Bo Time."

 On March 5, 2021, Bojangles announced a planned expansion into Columbus, Ohio, its first Ohio location, to begin later that year.
 The announcement came on the same day Taco Johns announced it would significantly boost its Central Ohio presence, as well as already-planned expansions into the market by Sheetz and Del Taco.

 In March 2022, Bojangles announced that it would open its first 10 locations in New Jersey.
 In July 2023, Bojangles announced they would further expand to the West Coast, opening 20 in Las Vegas.
 In March 2024, it was announced they would expand to Phoenix.
 In April 2024, it was announced they would expand into those So Cal counties: L.A., Orange, Riverside & San Bernardino besides San Diego, CA.

-On July 9, 2025 Bojangles opened its first Colorado location in Pueblo, Colorado.
+On July 9, 2025, Bojangles opened its first Colorado location in Pueblo, Colorado.

+On February 3, 2026, Bojangles opened its first Michigan Location in Wyoming, Michigan.